Access To A College Degree Is On The Rise In Prisons. What This Means For Incarcerated Students

 Nationwide, about 200 colleges offer postsecondary education in prison.
 Most of these are private schools that solely offer associate’s degrees.

 In-prison bachelor’s degree programs have started to crop up in recent years.
-Cal State L.A. launched its program in Lancaster in 2015 and Pitzer College, a private liberal arts school in Claremont, launched a similar program at a men’s prison in Norco last December.
+Cal State L.A. started offering classes in Lancaster in 2015, and launched a full program the following year.
+Pitzer College, a private liberal arts school in Claremont, started a similar program at a men’s prison in Norco last December.
 In Fall 2022, UC Irvine will leverage a partnership with Southwestern College to offer sociology degrees at a men’s prison in San Diego.

 Postsecondary prison education is nothing new in the United States, but it has had a tumultuous history that reflects changing attitudes toward prisoners.